 One of Melbourne’s greatest draws is its cultural diversity, which is largely due to the city’s rich immigration history.
-You can see how proudly it displays its multiculturalism through events like Lunar New Year and the Fringe Festival, various cultural film festivals, historical exhibitions and, of course, its food.
+You can see how proudly it displays its multiculturalism through events like Lunar New Year and the Melbourne Fringe Festival, international film festivals, historical exhibitions and, of course, its incredible food.

 Walk into any produce market and you’ll find all kinds of fresh ingredients and spices suitable for a range of cuisines.
 There are entire inner-city streets dedicated to Italian or Vietnamese eateries, lots of Malaysian, Chinese and Indian food hubs, and plenty of Mediterranean and Asian supermarkets.
-The popularity of Queen Victoria Market at night has also made international street food accessible to everyone.
+The popularity of the Summer and Winter Night Markets at Queen Victoria Market has also made international street food accessible to everyone.

 Melbourne is a beautifully planned city filled with gorgeous architecture, street art and interesting urban scenes.
-The regal State Library Victoria in the CBD is not only a fantastic display of design, but it’s also a great study spot.
-When you’ve finished class, you can relax by the Yarra River, which happens to border the Royal Botanic Gardens – a green oasis located right by the city.
+The regal State Library Victoria in the CBD is not only a fantastic display of heritage design, but it’s also a great study spot.
+When you’ve finished class, you can relax at Birrarung Marr park by the Yarra River, or explore the Royal Botanic Gardens – a green oasis located right next to the city.

-Melbourne’s inner-city streets come to life thanks to the city’s cafe culture.
-Enjoy coffee with friends along famous Flinders Lane or Hardware Lane, or check out the cafes that line the smaller laneways.
-If you’re up for a wander, you can check out the street art dotted around Hosier Lane and AC/DC Lane.
-You never know – you might just spot the next Banksy.
+Melbourne’s inner-city streets come to life thanks to the city’s thriving café culture.
+Enjoy coffee with friends along Flinders Lane or Hardware Lane, or check out the smaller laneways for hidden spots.
+If you’re up for a wander, you can soak in the street art dotted around Hosier Lane and AC/DC Lane.
+You never know – you might just spot a Banksy!

-Inner-city Melbourne has the largest concentration of university campuses and colleges, including the University of Melbourne, RMIT, Monash College City Campus, the Melbourne Institute of Technology (MIT), and William Angliss.
+Inner-city Melbourne has a large concentration of university campuses and colleges within walking distance, including the University of Melbourne, RMIT, Monash College City Campus, the Melbourne Institute of Technology (MIT), and William Angliss Institute.

-Not only will situating yourself in the inner city be incredibly convenient if you’re studying at one of these institutions, but you’ll also likely end up living around lots of other students.
+Situating yourself in the inner city is not only incredibly convenient if you’re studying at one of these institutions, but you’ll also likely end up living around lots of other students.
 You’re bound to meet people who are going through the same experience of starting a new life in Australia, and you’ll probably find it much easier to settle in and make friends.

 A hub for arts and culture

-Melbourne is widely considered Australia’s capital of arts and culture, with museums, galleries and other creative hubs dotted all over the inner city.
+Melbourne is widely considered Australia’s capital of arts and culture, and there are museums, galleries and other creative hubs dotted all over the inner city.
 You’ll find the National Gallery of Victoria (NGV), Arts Centre Melbourne, the Australian Centre for the Moving Image (ACMI), the Australian Centre for Contemporary Art (ACCA), and plenty of smaller venues both in the CBD and inner suburbs.
-What’s more, there are festivals taking place throughout the year, outdoor and rooftop cinemas, and music venues based in the inner city that cater to all tastes.
+What’s more, there are many cultural festivals taking place throughout the year, outdoor and rooftop cinemas to enjoy, and iconic music venues based in the inner city that suit all tastes.

 It’s worth noting, too, that you can usually buy concession tickets at these venues.
-The Arts Centre holds tixatsix, where you can secure discounted tickets from 6pm every night and enjoy live performances, theatre and musicals at a bargain price.
+The Arts Centre holds tixatsix, where you can secure discounted tickets from 6pm every night, and enjoy live performances, theatre and music at a bargain price.

 No car necessary

-Melbourne has a great network of trams, but the best part is that you can use the trams for free within the CBD.
+Melbourne has an expansive network of trams, but the best part is that you can use the trams for free within the inner city.
 Add to that the well-connected bus and train lines to both suburban and regional Victoria, and you pretty much have every reason not to get a car.